-Decoupling the V{CC} Pin on the IC
+Decoupling the VCC Pin on the IC

-An RC input filter is required as shown in the V{CC} pin to minimize supply noise on the IC.
-The resistor should be sized such that it does not generate a large voltage drop between the 12 V supply and the IC.
-See the schematic values.
+An RC input filter is required as shown in the $V{CC}$ pin to minimize supply noise on the IC.
+The resistor should be sized such that it does not generate a large voltage drop between the 5 V supply and the IC.